wri/gfw/docs/API_Documentation.md

 - `default` - (bool)
 - `global` - is the layer a global layer? (bool)
 - `active` - should the layer be displayed? (bool)
-- `moreInfo` - an object which definds external links in the legend:
+- `moreInfo` - an object which defines external links in the legend:
     - `moreInfo.linkUrl` - external URL
     - `moreInfo.linkText` - the text for that URL
     - `moreInfo.text` - any additional text or description